mhlabs/codepipeline-to-slack/README.md

 3. Copy the bot user's OAuth token `xoxb-1234...`

 ## Setup
+Visit the app page in the [Serverless Application Repository](https://eu-west-1.console.aws.amazon.com/lambda/home?region=eu-west-1#/create/app?applicationId=arn:aws:serverlessrepo:eu-west-1:751354400372:applications/codepipeline-to-slack)

-When installing this app there are two required parameters:
+When installing there are two required parameters:
 1. SlackToken - your Slack bot's OAuth token
 2. SlackChannel - the channel you want to post updates to